kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 }
 ```

-Here, the `publisher` is some default value, but for a real package, this field should be filled out with the QNS id of the publishing node.
+Here, the `publisher` is some default value (Todo: meaning what?), but for a real package, this field should contain the QNS id of the publishing node.

 #### `src/lib.rs`